EloiStree/2021_05_22_EtherFundingLottery/README.md

 That would help a lot's in the decentralized and thrust of this project.
 But for the moment I don't know how to do it.

+## Code example

+This code is what I am using in my second draft of this experiment prototype in C# (2021 May 24).

 ``` csharp

 public class CryptoDontTrustVerifyWinnerAlogrithm